yannforget/builtup-classification-osm/README.md

 # Data

 Due to storage constraints, input data is not integrated to this repository.
-However, [`input`]("http://data.yannforget.me/papers/landsat-osm/data/input.zip") and [`intermediary`]("http://data.yannforget.me/papers/landsat-osm/data/intermediary.zip") data archives can be downloaded from a public HTTP server.
+However, [input]("http://data.yannforget.me/papers/landsat-osm/data/input.zip") and [intermediary]("http://data.yannforget.me/papers/landsat-osm/data/intermediary.zip") data archives can be downloaded from a public HTTP server.
 Both archives must be extracted in the `data` directory.
+Alternatively, [output]("http://data.yannforget.me/papers/landsat-osm/data/output.zip) files of the study can be directly downloaded.

 ``` sh
 # Create directories